pikdum/blog/content/posts/thistle-tea/index.md

 * mob movement + combat ai
 * loot + inventory management
 * more spells + effects
+* tons of refactoring
+* benchmarking
+* gameplay loop, in general

 So still plenty more work to do. :)

+Thanks to all the projects I've referenced for this, most of which I've tried to link here.

+I wouldn't have gotten very far without them and their awesome documentation.